ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 MUST be an JSON object as format of CDNICapability (see [](#filteredcdnifciinputs)).
-The value of a "cdni-capabilities" property for an "ipv4", "ipv6", "asn", "countrycode" or "altopid" entity MUST include all the CDNICapability objects that are provided by the defining CDNI Advertisement resource and the represented footprint object of this entity are in their footprint restrictions.
+The value of a "cdni-capabilities" property for an "ipv4", "ipv6", "asn", "countrycode" or "altopid" entity MUST include all the CDNICapability objects satisfying the following conditions: (1) they are provided by the defining CDNI Advertisement resource; and (2) the represented footprint object of this entity is in their footprint restrictions.

 ## Examples